domaincheck/wordpress-plugin/readme.txt

 5. See the lastest coupon codes and daily deals from major domain registrars, SSL certificate providers, and hosting companies.
 No more clicking to shady coupon sites!

 == Changelog ==

+= 1.0.2 =
+* Plugin was breaking on PHP 5.3.x installs on activation, has been fixed
+* Plugin versioning was incorrect because the developer is a n00b

 = 1.0.1 =
 * Better handling of admin notices